 Summary of general ethical and legal requirements

 The project raises several ethical and legal considerations.
-This includes 1) the use of secondary data for research purposes that may differ from the original purpose of the study, 2) sharing data across countries in Africa, and 3) the presence of potential identifying information.
+This includes 1) the use of secondary data for research purposes that may differ from the original purpose of the study, 2) sharing data across countries in Africa, and 3) the presence of potential indirectlyidentifying information.

 The project will endeavour to ensure the protection of human subjects and their data through procedures that adhere to the following legal and ethical guidelines: